buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/PropertySets/Pset_DoorLiningProperties.md

 For a door, it is the depth of the door lining, measured perpendicular to the plane of the door lining.
 If omitted (and with a given value to lining thickness) it indicates an adjustable depth (i.e. a depth that adjusts to the thickness of the wall into which the occurrence of this door style is inserted).

 ### LiningOffset
 For a door, it is the offset (dimension in plane perpendicular to door leaf) of the door lining.
-The offset is given as distance to the x axis of the local placement.
+The offset is given as distance to the X-axis of the local placement.

 ### LiningThickness
 For a door, it is the thickness of the door lining as explained in the figure above.
 If _LiningThickness_ value is 0. (zero) it denotes a door without a lining (all other lining parameters shall be set to NIL in this case).
 If the _LiningThickness_ is NIL it denotes that the value is not available.